 So, let’s dive in and understand how static analysis can play a critical role in securing Android apps!

-The Libraries component contains various libraries written in C and C++, such as SQLite for database management, OpenGL for graphics rendering, and more.
+- Libraries: Contains various libraries written in C and C++, such as SQLite for database management and OpenGL for graphics rendering.

-The Application Framework provides higher-level tools and APIs for app developers to build user interfaces, handle user input, manage resources, and interact with system services.
-It includes components like Activities, Services, Broadcast Receivers, and Content Providers, which are essential for building robust Android applications.
+- Application Framework: Provides higher-level tools and APIs for app developers to build user interfaces, handle user input, manage resources, and interact with system services.
+Includes components like Activities, Services, Broadcast Receivers, and Content Providers.

 Apps developed on Android are based on this architecture, with the Java or Kotlin code running in the Android Runtime and leveraging the libraries and APIs provided by the Application Framework to create rich, interactive, and feature-rich mobile applications.